orchetect/TimecodeKit/README.md

 #### Feet+Frames

-`FeedAndFrames` is a type used to convert feed+frames.
+`FeetAndFrames` is a type used to convert feet+frames.
 Initializers and properties on `Timecode` are also available.

 ## References